gawadx1/100-days-building-ai-products/README.md

 ---

-### Day 42 — أول Agent بسيط من Scratch
+### Day 42 — Build Your First Simple Agent from Scratch

-ابنِ Agent باستخدام OpenAI + Function Calling بدون أي Framework.
+Build an Agent using OpenAI + Function Calling — no framework needed.

 **`Agents` · `Project`**